Skip to main content

 Weather

-• Check the weather report before coming out for your program
+• Check the hourly weather report before coming out for your program

-• The temperature at our Challenge Course on Mount Pleasant is, on average, 5-10 degrees colder than the Ithaca campus
+• The temperature at our Challenge Course on Mount Pleasant is often a few degrees colder than the Ithaca campus.

 • There are times when it’s a gorgeous day in downtown Ithaca, but up at the Challenge Course, it is windy and overcast (or more extreme) so be prepared for anything and bring layers!